 There are three primary methods for building tunnels.
 The methods used will depend on a variety of factors, including the depth and length of the tunnel or tunnel segment, soil conditions, the built environment, construction cost and others.
 In many cases, a project will utilize more than one of these methods.
 The tunnel construction methods, including potential impacts and any needed mitigations, are evaluated as a part of the environmental planning for a new project.
 See our Environmental Review Fact Sheet at metro.net/resources.

 Tunnel Boring Machine

-Several acres of property are needed to launch the TBM to drill the tunnels.
-That location is often used to remove the dirt from the tunnels.
-A smaller property is typically needed to remove the TBM at the tunnel’s endpoint.
-Between these starting and ending points, TBMs are generally sufficiently deep to avoid any impact to underground utilities.
+Several acres of property are needed to launch the TBM at the start of the tunnel.
+That location is often used to remove excavated dirt from the tunnels.
+A smaller property is typically needed to remove the TBM at the endpoint.
+Between these starting and ending points, TBMs are generally sufficiently deep to avoid any impact above ground, including to underground utilities.

 Exact locations for launching and extracting the TBM, as well as how much space will be needed to do so is, determined as part of the environmental process.

 Cut-and-cover tunnel construction generally begins by opening the ground surface to an adequate depth to support or relocate existing utilities, and install soldier piles or other earth-retaining structures.
 The surface opening is then covered with a temporary concrete deck so traffic and pedestrian movement can continue overhead, while excavation proceeds beneath the street decking.
 The temporary excavation will be retained by an approved excavation support system, known as a shoring system.
 Adjacent building foundations will also be supported as necessary.
 Once the tunnel is built, the remaining excavated space is backfilled and the street is restored.
 This methodology is typically employed when tunnels are quite shallow or other conditions preclude the